parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 #### Adding Performance Regression Tests

 Regression tests can also be added for the purposes of testing the performance.
-Adding performance tests does require understanding a bit about how the ci infrastructure is setup.
+Adding performance tests does require understanding a bit about how the CI infrastructure is setup.
 Currently, the performance tests are setup to run on dedicated Power9 nodes that are provided by LANL, this is to ensure consistency in the result.
 However, because the performance tests are running on LANL